Jinnysia/SublimeDice/README.md

 A player will set their wager: a prediction consisting of a numeric boundary and a direction.
 For example, "I predict the roll will be below 25."
 Alongside this, a player will provide the amount of credits they wish to wager.

 When the game starts, a number between `0.00` and `99.99` (both inclusive) is rolled.
 If the rolled number is within the player's prediction, they win.
 The payout is a multiplier based on how "risky" their prediction was.
-If their win chance was ~50%, then their payout is 2x.
+If their win chance was ~50%, their payout is 2x.
 However, if their win chance was only 25%, then their payout increases to 4x.

 Players are welcome and encouraged to verify their bets.
 If you are unfamiliar with the **provably fair** algorithm, feel free to [read this short article](https://sublimedice.com/#fairness).